-A successful risk management strategy for dialysis cost containment therefore requires a careful understanding of not only the laws and regulations which apply, but of the players in the market and their various interests and strategies.
+A successful risk management strategy for dialysis cost containment and dialysis claim repricing therefore requires a careful understanding of not only the laws and regulations which apply, but of the players in the market and their various interests and strategies.
 At the end of the day it is a matter of informed risk identification and acceptance, and an understanding that risk can be reduced but will never be totally eliminated when the financial stakes are as high as they are in the dialysis sector.

 Dialysis technology was developed in the 1940s and began to enter mainstream treatment by the early 1970s.
 At first dialysis was principally delivered in hospitals, but free-standing dialysis centers soon became the predominant treatment facility.
 Home dialysis is an option for some patients.